google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### Expert Review guidelines

-The appointed Expert should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic signature algorithm that always generates signatures deterministically (for the reasons listed in
+The appointed Expert should ensure that the proposed algorithm has a public specification and is suitable for use as a cryptographic signature algorithm.
-{{deterministic_signatures}}).

 ## VersionedTransTypes    {#versioned_trans_types}